Subject · Law

 The English Legal System

-Court hierarchy and jurisdiction, sources of law (statute, case law, EU law's continuing role, delegated legislation, statutory interpretation rules — literal, golden, mischief, purposive), civil and criminal procedure, alternative dispute resolution (mediation, arbitration, tribunals), the judiciary (selection, training, independence), the legal profession (barristers vs solicitors), legal aid and access to justice.
+Court hierarchy and jurisdiction; sources of law (statute, case law, EU law's continuing role, delegated legislation, statutory interpretation rules including the literal, golden, mischief, and purposive approaches); civil and criminal procedure; alternative dispute resolution (mediation, arbitration, tribunals); the judiciary (selection, training, independence); the legal profession (barristers and solicitors); and legal aid and access to justice.

 Criminal Law

-Foundational concepts (actus reus including causation, mens rea — intention and recklessness — strict liability), non-fatal offences (assault, battery, ABH, GBH — s.20 and s.18), homicide (murder, voluntary manslaughter via loss of control or diminished responsibility, involuntary manslaughter — gross negligence and unlawful act), property offences (theft, robbery, burglary, fraud), defences (insanity, automatism, intoxication, self-defence, consent, duress).
+Foundational concepts (actus reus including causation; mens rea covering intention, recklessness, and strict liability); non-fatal offences (assault, battery, ABH, GBH at s.20 and s.18); homicide (murder, voluntary manslaughter via loss of control or diminished responsibility, involuntary manslaughter via gross negligence and unlawful-act manslaughter); property offences (theft, robbery, burglary, fraud); and defences (insanity, automatism, intoxication, self-defence, consent, duress).

 Optional third paper